Succession to the French throne: The contenders for the throne

-The peers and the lawyers were studying this question: can Isabella of France transmit a right she did not have?
-Can her son Edward claim the crown of the Capetians?
+The peers and the lawyers were studying this question: could Isabella of France transmit a right she did not have?
+Could her son Edward claim the crown of the Capetians?

 Isabella of France had a horrible reputation.
-Nicknamed the "She-Wolf of France", she joined the English nobles against her husband, King Edward II, who was defeated and captured.
-After putting her husband to death, she displayed herself in public with her lover, the regicide Roger Mortimer.
+Nicknamed the "She-Wolf of France", she had joined the English nobles against her husband, King Edward II, who was defeated and captured.
+After putting her husband to death, she had displayed herself in public with her lover, the regicide Roger Mortimer.
 All of this was well known in France.
 Also, her son Edward III belonged to the House of Plantagenet, a dynasty that had long been in conflict with the French crown.

-But Isabella's reasoning was flawed by a detail as it were negligible: if, as a woman, Isabella could transfer that right to the crown although she cannot have it for herself, then by primogeniture the true heir would have been Philip of Burgundy, a grandson of Philip V of France.
+But Isabella's reasoning was flawed by a detail as it were negligible: if, as a woman, Isabella could transfer that right to the crown although she could not have it for herself, then by primogeniture the true heir would have been Philip of Burgundy, a grandson of Philip V of France.
 Isabella of France may have simply forgotten that her brothers had left daughters of their own.

-However, no one thought of nominating one of the daughters of three kings; to do so would recognize the right of women to the throne, and would be de facto considering the reigns of Philip V the Tall and Charles IV the Fair as nothing but a theft at the expense of Joan of France, daughter Louis X the Stubborn.
+However, no one thought of nominating one of the daughters of the three kings; to do so would recognize the right of women to the throne, and would be de facto considering the reigns of Philip V the Tall and Charles IV the Fair as nothing but a theft at the expense of Joan of France, daughter of Louis X the Stubborn.
 Nor did they nominate the young Philip of Burgundy, the senior living male heir of Philip IV.

 The peers did not want to risk giving the throne to a bastard.
 And, instead of proposing a daughter of Philip V or Charles IV, they decided that women should be excluded from succession to avoid endless squabbles of law.

 The famous Salic law was rediscovered in 1358, and used in a propaganda fight to defend the rights of Valois against the claims of the English king.
 Thus, whatever the legal twist, the rights of Edward III were very questionable.